Sokratees9/VoyageMapper/README.md

 🏞️ Add support for more listing types ({{do}}, {{eat}}, etc.)

-🗂️ Offline caching of fetched Wikivoyage articles
+🗂️ Offline caching of fetched Wikivoyage articles (and a recently views list)

 🔖 Bookmark favorite places and sights